georgianamoise/website/README.md

 # website
-creating a website
+Creating a website.
-a website that i created in a college class
+This is a website that i created in a college class.